muw83/muw83/README.md

-### Hi there 👋
+### Welcome!

 <!--
-**muw83/muw83** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**muw83/muw83** is my ✨ _special_ ✨ repository.

-Here are some ideas to get you started:
+My name is Miya (pronounced like Maya).

+I am a Library and Information Science major focusing on archival studies.

-- 🔭 I’m currently working on ...
+- I’m currently learning how to use GitHub!
-- 🌱 I’m currently learning ...
+- I’m currently learning digital and data stewardship and EAD XML.
-- 👯 I’m looking to collaborate on ...
+- I’m looking to collaborate on Black liberation and quality metadata creation.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about my studies.
-- 📫 How to reach me: ...
+- 📫 How to reach me: mu83@drexel.edu
-- 😄 Pronouns: ...
+- Pronouns: she/they
-- ⚡ Fun fact: ...
 -->